jdorner/node-sapnwrfc/README.md

     export SAPNWRFCSDK=/home/<user>/node_test/nwrfcsdk

-* Then you may download the addon from the [npm registry] [http://search.npmjs.org], build and install it by using the `npm` command.
+* Then you may download the addon from the [npm registry](http://search.npmjs.org), build and install it by using the `npm` command.

     npm install sapnwrfc